YBL123/sei-group-project/README.md

 * Link to our [wireframe](https://balsamiq.cloud/siy86e/pgk0p3q/r7402)
 ![plntfy wireframe](readme-plntify-wireframe.png)

 The main components are the home page, index page, profile page, plant page.
 Users are also able to interact with the map through the home/index page and through the map thumbnail on each plant page.
 Trade and chat are accessed through the user's profile page.
+The user can also check their chat inbox through the navbar.

 I will give an overview of the app's architecture and delve into more detail on some of the features I built.